Armenian Cypriots

-Armenian Cypriots (Կիպրահայեր; Αρμένιοι της Κύπρου; Kıbrıs Ermenileri) are the ethnic Armenian population native to Cyprus.
-The Armenian-Cypriot community has had a significant impact upon the Armenian people as a whole despite its low numbers.
-During the Middle Ages, Cyprus had an extensive connection with the Armenian Kingdom of Cilicia, while the Ganchvor monastery had an important presence in Famagusta.
-During the Ottoman Era, the Virgin Mary church and the Magaravank were very prominent.
-Certain Armenian Cypriots were or are very prominent on a Panarmenian or international level and the survivors of the Armenian genocide have co-operated and co-existed peacefully with the Turkish Cypriots.
+Armenian Cypriots (Կիպրահայեր; Αρμένιοι της Κύπρου; Kıbrıs Ermenileri) are ethnic Armenians native to Cyprus.
+The Armenian Cypriot community has had a significant impact upon the Armenian people as a whole despite its small numbers.
+During the Middle Ages, Cyprus had an extensive connection with the Armenian Kingdom of Cilicia, while the Ganchvor Monastery had an important presence in Famagusta.
+During the Ottoman era, the Virgin Mary church and the Magaravank were prominent.
+Certain Armenian Cypriots have been prominent on a Pan-Armenian or international level and survivors of the Armenian genocide have co-operated and co-existed peacefully with Turkish Cypriots.

-Currently, Armenian-Cypriots maintain a notable presence of about 4,000 on the island (including about 1,500 non-Cypriot Armenians), mostly centred on the capital Nicosia, but also with communities in Larnaca, Limassol and Paphos.
+Currently, there are around 4,000 Armenians on the island (including about 1,500 non-Cypriot Armenians), mostly centred on the capital Nicosia, but also with communities in Larnaca, Limassol and Paphos.
 The Armenian Prelature of Cyprus is located in Nicosia.
-According to the 1960 Constitution of Cyprus, together with the Maronites and the Latins, they are recognised as a "religious group" and have opted to belong to the Greek-Cypriot community and Armenian-Cypriots are represented by an elected Representative in the House of Representatives.
-Since May 2006, the Representative is Vartkes Mahdessian.
-The religious leader of the community, since July 2024, is Catholicosal Vicar Archbishop Gomidas Ohanian, accountable to the Catholicos of the Great House of Cilicia.
+According to the 1960 Constitution of Cyprus, Armenians, together with the Maronites and the Latins, are recognised as a "religious group" and have opted to belong to the Greek Cypriot community and Armenian Cypriots are represented by an elected Representative in the House of Representatives.
+The representative has been Vartkes Mahdessian since May 2006.
+Since July 2024, the religious leader of the community, has been Catholicosal Vicar Archbishop Gomidas Ohanian, accountable to the Catholicos of the Great House of Cilicia.